What is Black Garlic?

 Try stirring a small amount of Black Garlic Puree through mayonnaise or sour cream, or through your next pasta or rice dish.
 It is divine with any mushroom dish.
 You'll be surprised what a difference a little bit makes.

 It is recommended to add Black Garlic near the end of your dishes as you don't want to burn it.
 Mind you, having said that, we have some customers who love to blacken their steaks on the BBQ with it!
 Check out our Recipes Page for easy recipes.
 And if you subscribe to our newsletter (sign up in the page footer below) we send out a new recipe every month.

 The flavours are completely different.
 If you still love the sharp, pungent flavours of regular garlic, continue using it in your cooking.
 Black Garlic will lend a richness, and a depth of flavour that is compared by some to the flavour profile of truffle.
 It is common to use both regular garlic and Black Garlic in the same dish.
-They are complementary but completely different.
+They are complementary but different.

 Which is better - Black Garlic Puree or Black Garlic Essence?

-If time is of the essence choose the Essence and dash or drizzle it on your meals for that magnificent umami flavour hit.
+If time is of the essence choose the Essence for convenience.
+Dash or drizzle it on your meals for that magnificent umami flavour hit.
 Both are easy to use, and 100% all-natural.

 How long will my Black Garlic condiments last for?

 Most of our products have a Best Before Date of 2 years from batch date.
 Follow the storage instructions on the product for best results.
 Once opened, if stored as recommended, the products will last till the best before date, if not beyond.
 Use only a clean utensil in your puree jar to avoid contaminants going off inside the jar.
 The product themselves, being pure garlic, are unlikely to go off.

 If the puree dries up at all, add a drop of water to revive it.